georgeyounes/NICERUTIL/README.md

 Any flare-like structure in the light curve is to be considered background.
 Under this assumption, the script will search for bins with a number of counts that is too large compared to the full light curve mean to be considered random Poisson fluctuation and flag it as a potential background flare.
-An xselect and NICERDAS-compatible GTI .txt and
+A xselect and NICERDAS-compatible GTI .txt and
 .fits file that correspond to the flagged events will be produced (outputFile"_gti.txt" and outputFile"_gti.fits" where outputFile is "flagged_flares" by default).
 A plot of the flagged events is also produced (outputFile".pdf").
 A simple log file (nicerutil.log) is output with